 Mathematics -- two years high school algebra plus trigonometry or Math 3 and 7 or equivalent.

+Physics -- one year high school physics or Ph 10A or equivalent.
 Environmental Science students are strongly encouraged to take advantage of summer school class offerings.